Windows / Active Directory Integration - Hitachi ID Password Manager

 first tries its cached domain password and if this fails Windows

 asks the user to type the correct password.

-- If the user changes his domain password from the workstation with
+- If the user changes his domain password from the PC with

 the Ctrl-Alt-Delete process, Windows updates both the domain password